-Copyright protects the original expression of ideas in a material form – for example, original works of art, scripts, books, reports, information sheets, music, films, broadcasts and computer programs.
-This includes on-line and digital forms.
-Copyright protects only the material expression of ideas, not the ideas themselves.
+Copyright legislation protects the original expression of ideas in a material form – for example, original works of art, scripts, books, reports, information sheets, music, films, broadcasts and digital content.
+This includes the content on the internet, all images, writings etc. Copyright protects only the material expression of ideas, not the ideas themselves.

 Copyright protection is provided automatically when a work is created – no registration is required.
 Copyright ownership may be indicated by the presence of a copyright notice – e.g.© Department of Education and Training – and while this is recommended, it is not essential from a legal standpoint.